mrkkrp/htaglib/README.md

 etc. but it's not shown here for simplicity, consult Haddocks for more information.

 N.B.
-If you need to extract duration of tracks, TagLib only returns number of seconds as an integer.
-This means that if you want to calculate total duration, you'll have slightly incorrect result.
-Proper solution is to extract duration as floating-point number, for that we recommend bindings to `libsndfile`—[`hsndfile`](https://hackage.haskell.org/package/hsndfile) (or the above-mentioned `flac` package for Haskell if you work with FLAC).
+If you need to extract the duration, TagLib only returns the number of seconds as an integer.
+This means that if you want to calculate the total duration of an album, you'll get a slightly incorrect result.
+The right solution is to extract the duration as floating-point number, for that we recommend the bindings to `libsndfile`—[`hsndfile`](https://hackage.haskell.org/package/hsndfile) (or the above-mentioned `flac` package for Haskell if you work with FLAC).

 ### Writing meta data

-We cannot use applicative interface to set tags.
-There are several reasons:

-* Applicative interface in general is better for extracting or parsing (or rather assembling complex parsers from more basic ones).

-* Some fields like sample rate or length can only be read, not set.

-* We may wish to set one or two fields selectively, not everything.

-Solution: use monoids. `TagSetter` is an instance of `Monoid`.
+`TagSetter` is an instance of `Monoid`.
 This means that we can set title and artist of audio track like this:

 ```haskell
 main :: IO ()